 In addition to assets, the statement of financial position will sometimes report a separate section for deferred outflows of resources.
 This separate financial element represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.
-At June 30, 2015, The Agency has only one type of item, which qualifies for reporting in this category.
-The Agency reports deferred amounts related to pensions for the changes in proportion and differences between actual pension contributions and the Agency's proportionate share of pension contributions.
-This amount is deferred and amortized over the the average expected remaining service life of all employees that are provided with pension benefits.
+At June 30, 2016, the Agency has two items which qualify for reporting in this category.
+A deferred charge on bond refunding is reported in the statement of net position, which results from the difference in the carrying value of refunded debt and the reacquisition price.
+This amount is deferred and amortized over the shorter of the life of the refunded or refunding debt.
+The Agency also reports deferred amounts related to pensions for the changes in proportion and differences between actual pension contributions and the Agency's proportionate share of pension contributions.
+This amount is deferred and amortized over the average expected remaining service life of all employees that are provided with pension benefits.
 Deferred outflows are also recorded for pension contributions made by the Agency subsequent to the pension plan's actuarial measurement date, which are deferred for one year.

 In addition to liabilities, the statement of financial position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
 Under a modified accrual basis of accounting the governmental funds report unavailable revenues from notes receivable.
 These amounts are deferred and recognized as inflows of resources in the period that the amounts become available.
-Under full accrual accounting, the government-wide statement of net position also reports deferred inflows for 1) the differences between expected and actual pension plan experience and changes of pension plan actuarial assumptions, which are deferred and amortized over the the average expected remaining service life of all employees that are provided with pension benefits, and 2) the net difference between projected and actual earnings on pension plan investments, which are deferred and amortized over five years.
+Under full accrual accounting, the government wide statement of net position also reports deferred inflows for 1) the differences between expected and actual pension plan experience and changes of pension plan actuarial assumptions, which are deferred and amortized over the average expected remaining service life of all employees that are provided with pension benefits, and 2) the net difference between projected and actual earnings on pension plan investments, which are deferred and amortized over five years.